Love Your Gut Microbiome

 Glyphosate and monoculture has destroyed the microbial diversity of the soil.
 Depleted soil leads to depleted food, which leads to depleted humans.
 Thankfully both the soil microbiome and the gut microbiome are resilient and regenerative given the right conditions.

-Just as adding compost to feed the soil bacteria, keeping soil well watered and avoiding chemical pesticides helps to regenerate the soil microbiome and nutrient profile, so to does adding fibre to feed the gut bacteria, good hydration and avoiding chemicals help the gut microbiome to regenerate and synthesise nutrients from food.
+Just as adding compost to feed the soil bacteria, keeping soil well watered and avoiding chemical pesticides helps to regenerate the soil microbiome and nutrient profile, so too does adding fibre to feed the gut bacteria, good hydration and avoiding chemicals help the gut microbiome to regenerate and synthesise nutrients from food.

 Reconnecting with the soil and interaction with environmental microbes has been shown to increase the gut microbiome biodiversity.

-Our way forward lies in healing the gut microbiome.
 The gut microbiome is the communication network of cellular repair.

-Now that we know some of the causes of digestive problems, microbiome imbalance and leaky gut, the next question is what are the solutions?
+Now that we know some of the causes of digestive problems, microbiome imbalance and leaky gut, the next question is…

 Nature has an amazing array of options to improve digestive health and the gut microbiome: